A Global Phase 3 Study Investigating Cancer Stemness Inhibitor Napabucasin

-A new clinical study will investigate napabucasin – an orally administered investigational agent designed to inhibit cancer stemness pathways by targeting STAT3 – in combination with standard of care (nab-paclitaxel plus gemcitabine) in patients with metastatic pancreatic cancer was discontinued in July 2019 due to poor results according to the company.(2)
+A clinical study investigating napabucasin – an orally administered investigational agent designed to inhibit cancer stemness pathways by targeting STAT3 – in combination with standard of care (nab-paclitaxel plus gemcitabine) in patients with metastatic pancreatic cancer was discontinued in July 2019 due to poor results according to the company.(2)

 Patients in the trial will be randomized in a 1:1 ratio to receive either two daily doses of 240 mg napabucasin in combination with nab-paclitaxel plus gemcitabine once weekly on three of every four weeks, or only nab-paclitaxel plus gemcitabine once weekly on three of every four weeks.